 This legacy continues to shape the Group’s mission to deliver content that instigates policy discussions among decision-makers and Caribbean people at home and abroad.
 Our thematic priorities centre around fair markets, democracy, good governance, sustainability, human rights and public health, and the Group continues to invest in the development of indigenous Caribbean media properties towards this end.

 AMG is liberal, but non-partisan.
 Our content is a mix of news, research-based insights and op-eds from industry and subject-matter experts.
 We do not engage in lobbying or political activism, and our editorial arguments and propositions are based on rigour and grounded in evidence.
-We are editorially independent, and we determine our content through systematic media analyses and information-gathering, informed by our thematic priorities.
+We are editorially independent, and our content is focused on our core thematic priorities, rather than the breaking news model of broadcast media.

 AMG is committed to honesty, fairness, and objectivity in its reporting and investigative processes, and we are cognizant of our responsibility to be accountable to our audiences.
 Our team is guided by these core ethical principles:

 Impartiality in news: AMG’s news items are reports of the facts available to us from fair and objective information-gathering.
 News items are clearly-labelled and are free of editorial argumentation.

 Arguments & Insights: Editorial content, whether in AMG’s name or the name of a Staff Writer, is evidence-based and rooted in rigour.
 Fact and objectivity are mainstays of the arguments and insights presented, and we are committed to impartiality and the preservation of our editorial independence.
 Arguments or propositions put forward by AMG on policy or political matters are based on merit, without regard to the political proponents of such policies or issues.
 AMG strictly prohibits direct or indirect lobbying, and it does not engage policymakers or political actors to propose, support or alter any legislation.